Skip to Content

 Most hydration reservoirs can hold 3 liters of water (Hi, Gabe!).

 The rule of thumb is to carry about a 1/2 liter of water for every hour on the trail with moderate activity.
-Higher amounts are recommended when the temperatures are very hot, the hike is difficult, or you are at high elevations.
+Higher amounts of water are recommended when the temperatures are very hot, the hike is difficult, or you are at high elevations.

 A daypack with a hydration bladder is great for three-season use.
 Mine holds three liters of water and I fill it based on the above criteria.
 My husband simply carries Nalgene bottles with water for drinking, which are lightweight and much easier to clean than the hydration reservoirs.